Galaxy-ZRX/Galaxy-ZRX.github.io/_pages/about.md

 **Ruixiao Zhang**, Runwei Guan, Xiangyu Chen, Adam Prugel-Bennett, Xiaohao Cai

-We propose a novel 3D object detector, coined as CornerPoint3D, which is built upon CenterPoint and uses heatmaps to supervise the learning and detection of the nearest corner of each object.
-Our proposed methods realize a balanced trade-off between the detection quality of entire bounding boxes and the locating accuracy of closer surfaces to the LiDAR sensor, outperforming the traditional center-based detector CenterPoint in multiple cross-domain tasks and providing a more practically reasonable and robust cross-domain 3D object detection solution.
+We propose a novel 3D object detector named CornerPoint3D, which is built upon CenterPoint and uses heatmaps to supervise the learning and detection of the nearest corner of each object.
+CornerPoint3D realizes a balanced trade-off between the detection quality of entire bounding boxes and the locating accuracy of closer surfaces to the LiDAR sensor, providing a more practically reasonable and robust cross-domain 3D object detection solution.

 </div>
 </div>